s9jenny/handson/README.md

 Maven: As the build tool for the Spring Boot application.
 Argo CD: For continuous deployment in Kubernetes.
 Slack: For notifications on build status

+# Create Amazon EKS cluster by eksctl | How to create Amazon EKS cluster using EKSCTL | Create EKS Cluster in command line
+What is Amazon EKS

+Amazon EKS is a fully managed container orchestration service.
+EKS allows you to quickly deploy a production ready Kubernetes cluster in AWS, deploy and manage containerized applications more easily with a fully managed Kubernetes service.

+EKS takes care of Master node/control plane.
+We need to manage worker nodes.
+## Pre-requisites:

+You can use Windows, Macbook or any Ubuntu or Red Hat EC2 instance to setup the below tools.

+## Install AWS CLI – Command line tools for working with AWS services, including Amazon EKS.

+    curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"

+    sudo apt install unzip

+    sudo unzip awscliv2.zip

+    sudo ./aws/install

+    aws --version

+## Install eksctl – A command line tool for working with EKS clusters that automates many individual tasks.

+     curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp

+- Move the extracted binary to /usr/local/bin.

+      sudo mv /tmp/eksctl /usr/local/bin

+      eksctl version

+## install kubectl – A command line tool for working with Kubernetes clusters.

+Update package manager

+       sudo apt-get update

+Install

+       sudo apt-get install -y kubectl

+Verify if kubectl got installed

+      kubectl version --client

+# Create AWS Access Keys

+Once you install all of the above, you need to have AWS credentials configured in your environment.
+The aws configure command is the fastest way to set up your AWS CLI installation for general use.
+Make sure you do not have any IAM role attached to the EC2 instance.
+You can remove IAM role by going into AWS console and Detach the IAM role.

+    aws configure

+the AWS CLI prompts you for four pieces of information: access key, secret access key, AWS Region, and output format.

+# Create EKS Cluster using eksctl

+     eksctl create cluster --name demo-eks --region us-east-2 --nodegroup-name my-nodes --node-type t3.small --managed --nodes 2

+the above command should create a EKS cluster in AWS, it might take 15 to 20 mins.
+The eksctl tool uses CloudFormation under the hood, creating one stack for the EKS master control plane and another stack for the worker nodes.

+    eksctl get cluster --name demo-eks --region us-east-2

+###This should confirm that EKS cluster is up and running.

+# Connect to EKS cluster

+    kubectl get nodes

+    kubectl get ns